Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 12. Return With The Elixir
 Episodes: 51, 52

+Max frees Torrey it is learned that she is from a different universe.

 The world has returned to normal but citizens can now compete in the CNS on equal footing with Cybervators

-After learning of everything the new world allows citizens to compete past and present cybervators are freed this starts with bursun and the last being torey who is sent back to Helios.Suniverse in her proper place or a future she does not recognize
+After learning of everything the new world allows citizens to compete past and present cybervators are freed this starts with bursun and the last being torey who is sent back to Helios.Suniverse in her proper time period or a future she does not recognize

+With Cybervators freed every must use Max's version of Cyber.Beast which uses plants instead of cybervators as a medium